biobakery/humann/readme.md

 #### Download the ChocoPhlAn database ####

-Run humann2_databases to download the ChocoPhlAn database providing $INSTALL_LOCATION as the location to install the database.
+Download the ChocoPhlAn database providing $INSTALL_LOCATION as the location to install the database.

 ```
 $ humann2_databases --download chocophlan full $INSTALL_LOCATION